 For more on assigning tenancy see this really useful Shelter guide.

 Tax breaks: worth getting hitched for?

-David Cameron's proposed tax break for married couples amounts to a maximum of £150 a year so it's doubtful whether he'll be inspiring many couples to tie the knot.
+David Cameron's tax breaks for married couples amount to a measly £212 for those paying the basic rate of tax.
+Unsurprisingly they haven't inspired many couples to tie the knot.